. . . mindfulness

 for stress relief

-Through practices like meditation and mindful movement I could reduce my stress, quiet my anxious mind, sleep better, and be comfortable in my own skin.
-You can too!
+Through practices like meditation and mindful movement I was able to reduce stress, quiet my anxious mind, sleep better, and be comfortable in my own skin.
+And you can do the same!

 What is Mindfulness?

 Mindfulness is the skill of non-judgmental present-moment attention.
 Your mindfulness becomes stronger through contemplative practices like meditation and yoga.
 Mindfulness incorporates the embodied and sensory experience of life.
 It is perhaps these factors, as well as the non-judgmental character of mindfulness, that are responsible for its therapeutic value and growing popularity.
 Research shows that regular mindfulness practice leads to measurable improvements in the quality of human life.

 Meditation is a contemplative practice of gently training your attention to be in the present moment by selecting an "object of attention" to focus on , such as the feeling of your breathing, the sensations in your body, sounds, or the feeling of taking each step while walking.